trinodb/trino/docs/src/main/sphinx/connector/redshift.rst

 Configuration
 -------------

-To configure the Redshift connector, create a catalog properties file in ``etc/catalog`` named, for example, ``redshift.properties``, to mount the Redshift connector as the ``redshift`` catalog.
+To configure the Redshift connector, create a catalog properties file in ``etc/catalog`` named, for example, ``example.properties``, to mount the Redshift connector as the ``example`` catalog.
+Create the file with the following contents, replacing the connection properties as appropriate for your
-Create the file with the following contents, replacing the connection properties as appropriate for your setup:
+setup:

 .. code-block:: text